Cadsden: Relationship with Prime Ministers

 Chequers, the Prime Minister's country residence, is the first property encountered along The Ridgeway path north east from Cadsden.
 This walk was featured in an article published by The Sunday Times in June 2010.

 The Plough at Cadsden is a country pub which is used by Prime Ministers due to its proximity to Chequers.
-There is a picture of Edward Heath at the bar, which can be seen on The Plough's website.

-In November 2015, Cameron visited The Plough with Chinese President Xi Jinping for a pint of real ale and fish and chips.
+In November 2015, former Prime Minister David Cameron visited The Plough with General Secretary of the Chinese Communist Party Xi Jinping for a pint of real ale and fish and chips.

 Millionaires Row

-Cadsden is colloquially known as "Millionaires Row" as the average house price on Cadsden Road is over £1 million.
+Cadsden is colloquially known as "Millionaires Row," since the average house price on Cadsden Road is over £1 million.
+The average property price, as of 2022, is £1,295,000, which is nearly double the average in London.

 TV location

-Cadsden was featured in the Midsomer Murders episode "Down Among the Dead Men" where it was called Cadsden Ridge for TV purposes.
+Cadsden was featured in the Midsomer Murders episode "Down Among the Dead Men" where it was called Cadsden Ridge.

 Cadsden Road was used in an episode of Hammer House of Horror, where Warren Clarke crashed his car there.